maxxfuu/maxfu.github.io/_pages/about.md

 ---
 👨🏻‍💻 I'm a first year currently pursuing a bachelor's degree in Computer Science and Engineering at the University of California, Merced.

-📚 I’m currently studying machine learning on the side and I am also doing research around Deep Learning and Computing Technology.
+📚 I’m currently studying machine learning on the side and I am also doing research around Deep Learning.

 ✅ I am also interested in assisting others on their path in learning in the world of Machine Learning and Academica.

 # Relevant Experiences

 ## 🔬 Research
 My team and I are currently trying to create a LLM-based personalized autograder to enable grading on independent and open-ended summative assessments.
+Esentially, we are trying to bridge the gap between Open Source LLM and Educational Technology, thus improving the learning and teaching experience between studnet and teachers.

 We are currently going through the final stages of fine-tuning the model and we will be submitting our paper under SIGCSE 2025, Technical Symposium.

-This is the large open-source [LLM Auto-Grader](https://github.com/pyEdTools) that I've been working with.
+This is the large open-source [LLM Auto-Grader](https://github.com/pyEdTools).
+You can contribute to this page by creating a pull request on GitHub.

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.